revbayes/revbayes.github.io/tutorials/chromo/index.md

 Stochastic Character Mapping of Chromosome Evolution {#subsect:stoch_mapping}
 ----------------------------------------------------

-In ‘RevBayes‘ both ancestral states and stochastic character maps can be sampled from continuous-time Markov chain (CTMC) and state-dependent speciation and extinction (SSE) models of character evolution.
+In RevBayes both ancestral states and stochastic character maps can be sampled from continuous-time Markov chain (CTMC) and state-dependent speciation and extinction (SSE) models of character evolution.
 Stochastic character maps show the timing and number of transitions